Shamir-Lab/DOMINO/README.md

 ## Advanced usage

-`-c/--use_cache`: Use auto-generated cache network files (*.pkl) if the same netwoerk supplied in previous executions.
-"NOTE: this option is set to "true" by default.
-However, if the content of the network file has changed between executions (i.e. w/o changing the name/directory), this option should be set to "false" for the first execution after the change.
+`-c/--use_cache`: Use auto-generated cache network files (*.pkl) from previous executions with the same network.
+NOTE: (1) THIS IS NOT THE SLICES FILE!
+(2) If the content of the file has changed, you should set this option to "false"

 `-p/--parallelization`: The number of threads allocated to the run (usually single thread is enough)